izou3/MotelManagement/README.md

 ```

 **Future Issues to Resolve:**
-1. When a user that is authenticated into the app clears all cookies from their browser, app automatically logs out the user.
+1. When a user is automatically logged out after their token has expired, when they log back in, prevent the initial page load and preserve their state so they can leave right where they left off.
-2. When a user is automatically logged out after their token has expired, when they log back in, prevent the initial page load and preserve their state so they can leave right where they left off.
+2. Set a duration so that if a user is inactive for a specified time, app will log itself out.

 *How Authorization Works*
 To limit access of certain pages of the app, a `<PrivateRoute>` component is wrapped around each page of the app to restrict both unautenticated users and unauthroized staff.